The reason peculiar velocities grow faster in general relativity than in Newtonian gravity: Covariant treatment of peculiar velocities

 \subsection{The key role of the peculiar flux}

-The key difference between the Newtonian and the relativistic study of peculiar motions follows from the fact that, in relativity, the nature of the matter fields changes between the relatively moving frames/observers.
-In particular, a cosmic medium that appears perfect to one reference frame, will appear imperfect to any other relatively moving coordinate system.
-The imperfection takes the form of an effective energy flux vector, solely triggered by relative-motion effects.
-More specifically, let us consider a perturbed Friedmann universe, with zero spatial curvature.
-Then, setting the pressure (both the isotropic and the viscous) to zero, we arrive at the linear relations
+The key difference between the Newtonian and the relativistic study of peculiar motions follows from the fact that in relativity, the nature of the matter fields changes between the relatively moving frames and the associated observers.
+In particular, a cosmic medium that appears perfect to one reference frame will appear imperfect to any other relatively moving coordinate system.
+The imperfection takes the form of an effective energy flux vector, which is solely triggered by relative-motion effects.
+If we consider a perturbed Friedmann universe with zero spatial curvature, then when setting the pressure (both the isotropic and the viscous) to zero, we arrive at the linear relations

 and